marziamura/blog/src/content/posts/positivesexualeducation.md

 For me, and I know I am not unique in this, sex had always been a topic "we don't talk about".
 A tabu.
 But, as the two of us started dating as business partners, I soon realized how important it is to break free from this negative thinking not just for couples, but for every single human being.

-Disclaimer: the content of this blog post is not based on scientific evidence or research, it is based on my experience and my perceptions.

 The vast majority of people do not talk about sex.
 Let me be more specific, people do not talk positively about sex.
 Most of the language we hear in everyday life refferring to it, is negative, offensive, denigratory.
 Negative sexual connotations are used to insult people, expecially women.

-Then, I wonder how much the gender inequality we experience in our lives, is rooted in the fact that the education on such a fondamental aspect of our lives is negleted and the void left by it is replaced by prejudice, non-biological based "explanations" of our anatomy and ultimately porn.
+Then, I wonder how much the gender inequality we experience in our lives, is rooted in the fact that the education on such a fondamental aspect of our lives is negleted, and the void left by it is replaced by prejudice, non-biological based "explanations" of our anatomy and ultimately porn.

 I wonder, how many women or people in the LGTB community have been insulted on the road or even in the workplace in the total indifference of people witnessing it.
 How much has that impacted their self-confidence and their ability to express themselves freely?